isu-digital/digitalcollections.lib/pages/about.md

 ## How to Use the Collections

-*Integrate collection materials into teaching materials.*
+### Integrate collection materials into teaching materials

 Though nothing replaces the experience of having a physical object in your hands, the digital platform allows distance viewing and easier integration of materials into class outcomes.
 You can either encourage the use of the digital collections platform to view and analyze objects relevant to your teaching goals or develop something a little more robust.
 A digital exhibit is a great way to facilitate specific experiences and interaction with the digital collections and can make a hands-on project based experience for your students.